-Students specializing in building automation systems learn how to view buildings as a unified whole, plan and analyse these in terms of energy and information flows, optimize facilities and to carry out efficiency and ecological evaluations.
+Students specializing in building services learn how to view buildings as a unified whole, plan and analyse these in terms of energy and information flows, optimize facilities and to carry out efficiency and ecological evaluations.

 One of the best ways to achieve the greatest potential energy savings is by increasing a building's energy efficiency.
 Here there is the desire to have low operating costs while maintaining the comfort of living and working spaces.

 People want their living room to be comfortably warm at the right time, the bedroom to be nice and cool, the blinds to open and close according to weather conditions or the time of day.
 They want their heater to benefit from solar power and possibly the heating system used to provide electricity.
 All kinds of buildings must be furnished with heating and/or air-conditioning systems, and harmful substances must be removed from the air in the rooms.
 In achieving these requirements, the interaction between the proper systems along with their usage and the seasonal effects of the environment must be considered.

 Before the beginning of the semester THM offers one-week preparatory courses in subjects like Chemistry, Mathematics, Physics and Programming for new students who would like to brush up on their previous knowledge and fill in the gaps.
 A fee is charged for preparatory courses and students must register to take them.